 The assignment activity within QMplus can be optionally used in conjunction with Turnitin, which is used to assist with detecting signs of plagiarism, but can also be used to educate students and assist with improving their coursework citation.
 The assignment activity in QMplus is used for both summative and formative assessment.
 For more help with the assignment and quiz tools, please visit the assessment and feedback section of our help and support pages.

-Alternatively, you can get started using some of our key guides below:
+Alternatively, you can get started using some key guides below:

 - Creating and marking a video assignment

-- How to create & manage a Quiz
+- Detailed instructions on how to create & manage a Quiz (Moodle Doc)

 - See all assessment and feedback guides